JosefMamo12/Ex2_OOP/README.md

 Class NodeData- represent the nodes.

-**Package Guy** - this package will present the results in a graphic - visual way.
+**Package gui** - this package will present the results in a graphic - visual way.
 Inside we have the next classes.

 GraphDraw - draw the graph.